Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 • Travel Time: About 4–5 hours from Hyderabad; starting early morning is ideal.

 • Nature Trails: Explore the nearby hills and small forest paths.
-I stumbled upon a viewpoint that gave a panoramic view of the dam and surrounding forests.
+There are viewpoints that give panoramic views of the dam and surrounding forests.

-• Local Eats: Try the simple but delicious Andhra meals at small eateries near the temple.
-I loved the freshly made dosa with chutney!
+• Local Eats: Try the simple but delicious Andhra meals at small eateries.

-• Accommodation: There are a few guesthouses and resorts near the temple and dam.
+• Accommodation: There are a few guesthouses and resorts near the dam.
 Booking in advance on weekends is wise.

 • Best Season: October to March is perfect because the weather is cool and the forests are lush.
 Avoid the peak summer months, it can get quite hot.